Ghareeb29/alx-backend-user-data/0x00-personal_data/README.md

    - We use `filter_datum` to redact the sensitive information in the log message.
    - We update `record.msg` with the filtered message.
    - We then call the parent class's `format` method to handle the rest of the formatting.

+## Task 2

+1. We've added the `PII_FIELDS` tuple at the module level, containing five fields that are considered important Personally Identifiable Information (PII) from the `user_data.csv` file.

+2. We've implemented the `get_logger` function:
+   - It creates a logger named "user_data".
+   - Sets the logging level to INFO.
+   - Disables propagation to other loggers.
+   - Adds a StreamHandler with the RedactingFormatter, using `PII_FIELDS` to parameterize the formatter.
+   - Returns the configured logger.

+3. The `get_logger` function is type-annotated to return a `logging.Logger` object.

+4. All existing code (filter_datum function and RedactingFormatter class) remains unchanged and compliant with the previously mentioned requirements.

+This implementation ensures that when you use the logger returned by `get_logger()`, it will automatically redact the sensitive information specified in `PII_FIELDS` from the log messages.

+The `PII_FIELDS` tuple includes five fields that are typically considered sensitive personal information: name, email, phone number, social security number (ssn), and password.